busyrack/whmcs2trello/README.md

 Get Support tickets into a Trello list.
 If a WHMCS Support Department is set up, then only new tickets for this department as well as tickets re-assigned to this department will be sent to trello.
 Otherwise - all new tickets will be sent.

+When the "cc_card" checkbox is set, WHMCS will add the new Trello card email address as cc to the ticket.

 At Globaldots, we use this extension to send only 2nd tier support tickets to the 2nd tier Trello board.

 ## Dependencies